csham420/COMP-1502-002-W19/assignment/2/RefactoredTKDatabase.md

  * A list of all `Skater` objects in the `PlayerList` and their play information
  * A list of all `Goalie` objects in the `PlayerList` and their play information

+### The RosterTable Class
+The `RosterTable` is a subclass of the `TableFactory` class.
+The purpose of the `RosterTable` class is to accept a `PlayerList` object and return a formatted `String` of roster information for all the `Player` objects in the specified `PlayerList`.

+The `RosterTable` class contains the following methods:
+* `RosterTable` - constructor method that will accept a `PlayerList` object as a parameter
+* `createRosterString` - this method will read the roster info from the `PlayerList` and return a table containing the roster information as a `String`

+### The SkaterStatTable Class
+The `SkaterStatTable` is a subclass of the `TableFactory` class.
+The purpose of the `SkaterStatTable` class is to accept a `PlayerList` object and return a formatted `String` of `Skater` statistic/play information for all the `Skater` objects in the specified `PlayerList`.

+The `SkaterStatTable` class contains the following methods:
+* `SkaterStatTable` - constructor method that will accept a `PlayerList` object as a parameter
+* `createSkaterString` - this method will read the statistics info from the `PlayerList` and return a table containing the play information as a `String`

+### The GoalieStatTable Class
+The `GoalieStatTable` is a subclass of the `TableFactory` class.
+The purpose of the `GoalieStatTable` class is to accept a `PlayerList` object and return a formatted `String` of `Goalie` statistic/play information for all the `Goalie` objects in the specified `PlayerList`.

+The `GoalieStatTable` class contains the following methods:
+* `GoalieStatTable` - constructor method that will accept a `PlayerList` object as a parameter
+* `createGoalieString` - this method will read the statistics info from the `PlayerList` and return a table containing the play information as a `String`

 ### The TeamReader Class
 The `TeamReader` class is a simple class that uses the data presented in a specified file to return a `PlayerList` object containing the data found in the file.
 This is done by the class' only method, the `read` method, which is a public-static helper method.